javinizer/Javinizer/README.md

     -OpenThumbs [<SwitchParameter>]
         The openthumbs parameter will open your r18-thumbs.csv file for you to view and edit.

+    -SetEmbyActorThumbs [<SwitchParameter>]
+        The setembyactorthumbs parameter will POST matching R18 actor images from `r18-thumbs.csv` to your Emby or Jellyfin instance.

     -R18 [<SwitchParameter>]
         The r18 parameter allows you to set your data source of R18 to true.